rob-Lehane/SHUFFLE-FE/README.md

 # Shufl.fm Frontend

-This repository houses the frontend code for Shfle.fm, a cutting-edge music recommendation app.
-Our frontend is built with React, providing a dynamic and responsive user interface that interacts seamlessly with our backend services.
+This repository houses the frontend code for Shfle.fm, a music recommendation app.
+Our frontend is built with React, providing responsive user interface that interacts seamlessly with our backend services.

 ## Features